Masterb1234/obsidian-post-webhook/README.md

 # Obsidian Post Webhook Plugin

 Send your Obsidian notes to any webhook endpoint with YAML frontmatter support and attachment handling.
-Perfect for automating your note-taking workflow and integrating with external services.
+Perfect for automating your note-taking workflow and integrating with external services, such as n8n, Make.com and Zapier.

 ## Features